• Skip to primary navigation

 And today I’m sharing my gluten-free orange chicken recipe with you so you can feed those Chinese cravings once and for all.

-Orange chicken is a personal favorite of mine, and one that I would order at every Chinese restaurant if I could.
-Unfortunately most Chinese restaurants don’t offer gluten-free orange chicken on their menus.
+Orange chicken is a personal favorite of mine and one I would order at every Chinese restaurant if I could.
+Unfortunately, most Chinese restaurants don’t offer gluten-free orange chicken on their menus.

 This is a recipe I have made so many times that I can’t keep track.
 I crave Chinese food often, and my kids love this recipe, so it’s in regular rotation around here.